 Fully founded PhD position in Quantum Thermodynamics

-A fully funded PhD position is available to work in the theory group of the Department of Applied Physics at University of Geneva under the joint supervision of Dr. Géraldine Haack and Prof. Nicolas Brunner.
-Research interests of the group can be found there:
+Description: A fully funded PhD position is available to work in the theory group of the Department of Applied Physics at University of Geneva under the joint supervision of Dr. Martí Perarnau-Llobet and Prof. Nicolas Brunner.

-Please send a CV and a motivation letter with the names of one or two references.
-Further informal enquiries regarding the project or the stipend can be directed to email@example.com
+Please send a CV, a motivation letter, the names of one or two references and the transcript of grades for both your bachelor and master to firstname.lastname@example.org.
+Further informal enquiries regarding the project or the stipend can also be directed to email@example.com.